TALK TO AN EXPERT +256 716 068 279 WHATSAPP OPEN NOW.

 Best Time to Visit

-Wear sturdy trekking shoes and long-sleeved clothing for protection against insects and dense vegetation.
+Wear sturdy, waterproof trekking shoes and long-sleeved clothing to protect against insects, thorny plants, and rough terrain.

-Follow guide instructions strictly to ensure both personal safety and minimal disturbance to wildlife.
+Follow all guide instructions strictly to ensure safety and minimize disturbance to gorillas.

-Book permits and local guides in advance, as gorilla trekking in Angola remains limited and highly controlled.
+Book permits and local guides well in advance, as gorilla trekking in Angola is highly regulated and limited.

 More Gorilla Trekking Information to Know.